qq471077336/DesignPattern-Kotlin/README.md

 #### Adapter
     Convert the existing interfaces to a new interface to achieve compatibility and reusability of the unrelated classes in one application.
 Also known as Wrapper pattern.
+#### Bridge
+    Decouple an abstraction or interface from its implementation so that the two can vary independently.

 ### Behavioral Patterns